arm-university/Rapid-Embedded-Education-Kit/Materials/Module_4/README.md

 | `uint32_t SysTick_Config(uint32_t ticks)` | Initialize and start the SysTick counter and its interrupt. |
 | `void SystemInit (void)` | Initialize the system. |
 | `void SystemCoreClockUpdate(void)` | Update the SystemCoreClock variable. |

+## Reflection

+Mbed OS gives the developer access to multiple levels of abstraction.

+The higher the level of abstraction, the more portable and readable your code becomes.
+Abstraction may come at the price of overhead, but in most cases it is minimal.

+However, there may be times when Mbed OS does not meet your needs.
+In such cases, you might drop down to the CMSIS level or even write to registers directly.
+An example might be to implement a feature that is not supported (at the time of writing, this might include DMA).

+When using Mbed OS, it is often possible to avoid calling any of the CMSIS APIs.
+However, it is important to note that you are not prevented from doing so.